| | | | | |

 Savu Sport & Savu Pro

-The Savu family is Simucube’s new GT-style screenless wheel range designed in Finland and manufactured in the EU.
-The Savu Sport is the entry point – full-metal frame produced via high-pressure die casting, 12 RGB backlit buttons with interchangeable caps, quiet paddles, and plug-and-play optimised for the Link ecosystem.
-Step up to the Savu Pro and you get extra encoders, switchers, and a telemetry LED strip across the top – handy if you’d rather keep your eyes on track than glance at a screen.
+The Savu family is Simucube’s GT-style screenless wheel range designed in Finland and manufactured in the EU.
+The Savu Sport (€1,041) is the entry point – full-metal frame produced via high-pressure die casting, 12 RGB backlit buttons with interchangeable caps, quiet paddles, and plug-and-play optimised for the Link ecosystem.
+Step up to the Savu Pro (€1,418) and you get extra encoders, switchers, and a telemetry LED strip across the top – handy if you’d rather keep your eyes on track than glance at a screen.
 You can grab either one bundled with an SC3 wheelbase, which saves a bit versus buying separately.

-What I like about this direction from Simucube is that they’re building wheels that actually look like sim racing wheels rather than trying to replicate something you’d find in a GT car showroom.
-The die-cast construction is genuinely impressive for the price point – there’s no flex in these wheels, full stop.
+What I like about this direction from Simucube is that they’re building wheels that look like sim racing wheels rather than trying to replicate something you’d find in a GT car showroom.
+The die-cast construction is properly impressive for the price point – there’s no flex in these wheels, full stop.

 Valo GT-23 & Valo Evo

-The Valo GT-23 remains the premium round GT wheel – black anodised CNC milled aluminium rim with Alcantara, zero flex, hall effect sensors on the shifters with adjustable bite point position.
+The Valo GT-23 (€1,026) remains the premium round GT wheel – black anodised CNC milled aluminium rim with Alcantara, zero flex, hall effect sensors on the shifters with adjustable bite point position.
 The wireless Simucube Link connection is standard.
 It’s an excellent all-rounder and the one I’d point most GT-focused racers toward.

-The Valo Evo is new and interesting: the first open-top bullhorn wheel in the Simucube ecosystem.
+The Valo Evo (€1,026) is new and interesting – the first open-top bullhorn wheel in the Simucube lineup.
 Leather and aluminium frame, two 7-way switches, ten industrial-grade buttons with aluminium guards, plus two rotary and two thumb encoders.
 Eighteen programmable RGB LEDs.
 It’s an open-wheel / IndyCar-style shape rather than round, which makes sense given Tony Kanaan’s involvement with Simucube generally.
 If you’re running open-wheel stuff in iRacing or rFactor 2, the Valo Evo is probably the first Simucube wheel I’d shortlist.

 products per page